-Being in a Kpop group can be great but sometimes you just want to branch out on your own.
-That is why we decided to do an article on the best Kpop solo tracks by group members.
+Being in a Kpop group can be great, but sometimes you want to branch out independently.
+We decided to do an article on the best Kpop solo tracks by group members.
 So this list will not include Psy, Boa, IU, Rain, etc. However, we were able to compile some of the best songs by members who went solo.
-If you disagree with this list feel free to comment below on which track deserves to be on this list and we will take a look.
+If you disagree with this list, feel free to comment below on which track deserves to be on this list, and we will take a look.

 BEST KPOP SOLO TRACKS